checkly/docs.checklyhq.com/site/content/learn/headless/_index.md

 ---
-title: Learn Puppeteer & Playwright
+title: Learn Playwright & Puppeteer
 ---

 Tips, tricks, and in-depth guides from the trenches.
-Learn how to use the popular open-source browser automation frameworks, Puppeteer and Playwright.
+Learn how to use the popular open-source browser automation frameworks, Playwright and Puppeteer.
 This guide provides detailed information and examples how you can write high-quality scripts for testing and synthetic monitoring.

 ## Getting Started

-Have a look at how Puppeteer & Playwright work, what similarities they share, as well as the noticeable differences.
+Have a look at how Playwright & Puppeteer work, what similarities they share, as well as the noticeable differences.

 <div class="cards-list">
-{{< doc-card
-	  class="two-column-card"
-	  headerTag="h3"
-	  title="What is Puppeteer?"
-	  img="/learn/icons/puppeteer.png"
-	  description="Learn what's behind the popular Node.js library from Google and the use cases it serves." link="/learn/headless/basics-puppeteer-intro"
->}}
 {{< doc-card
 	  class="two-column-card"
 	  headerTag="h3"